 Fire up the grill and get the coals ready.

 Rinse and pat dry four King or Coho Salmon fillets.
-Rub the salmon with some homemade chili lime rub, to taste.
+Rub the salmon with some Cedar Oak Farms Salmon Rub, to taste.

 Remove corn husks and silks.
 Spray the corn with butter flavored cooking spray.
 Salt and pepper to taste.